 Twice a year since 1986, this seminar brings together interested scholars to read and discuss precirculated papers on aspects of Milton studies.
 Each meeting is conducted by a seminar leader, who delivers a brief presentation and leads a discussion based upon a paper he or she has written.

 The seminars are free and open to the public; registration in advance is required.
-Precirculated papers will be sent electronically to all registrants.
+Precirculated papers will be sent electronically to registrants.

+A paper title and description will be added later.
 Coffee and refreshments will be served before the seminar.